LastSquirrelIT/MultiOneTimePassword-CredentialProvider/README.md

 This functionality including a cache feature (for laptops) is available in cooperation with SysCo and included into *multiOTP.exe*.
 [The new release](ttp://www.multiotp.net/website/index.php?language=en) also includes SMS-authentication, QRcode generation and scratch passwords.

 Just download the latest version of mOTP-CP and configure *multiOTP.exe* for network access and synchronization.
-See [[this wiki-page|MultiOTPClientServerSetUp]] for client-server installation instructions.
+See [this wiki-page](https://github.com/LastSquirrelIT/MultiOneTimePassword-CredentialProvider/wiki/MultiOTPClientServerSetUp) for client-server installation instructions.

 ----